Upload or download the Microsoft Project Mapping file

 <Mapping WorkItemTrackingFieldReferenceName="System.Id" ProjectField="" ProjectName="" ProjectUnits="" PublishOnly="" IfSummaryRefreshOnly=""/>

-For example, to add additional scheduling fields to a team project created using the Scrum process template, add the following mappings:
+For example, to add additional scheduling fields to a project created using the Scrum process template, add the following mappings:

 <Mapping WorkItemTrackingFieldReferenceName="Microsoft.VSTS.Scheduling.StartDate" ProjectField="pjTaskStart" PublishOnly="true" /> <Mapping WorkItemTrackingFieldReferenceName="Microsoft.VSTS.Scheduling.FinishDate" ProjectField="pjTaskFinish" PublishOnly="true" /> <Mapping WorkItemTrackingFieldReferenceName="Microsoft.VSTS.Scheduling.OriginalEstimate" ProjectField="pjTaskBaselineWork" ProjectUnits="pjHour" IfSummaryRefreshOnly="true" /> <Mapping WorkItemTrackingFieldReferenceName="Microsoft.VSTS.Scheduling.CompletedWork" ProjectField="pjTaskActualWork" ProjectUnits="pjHour" IfSummaryRefreshOnly="true" />